 I discovered she was unable to talk and was quite emotional.
 I decided to go back and visit again.
 Knowing it was hard to communicate, I brought a small photo album of a trip I’d taken.
 I learned she had also taken many trips, so it gave us something in common.
 I was delighted to learn she understood everything I was saying/asking.
 As time went by, my twice monthly visits became a joy to both of us, as her speech was slowing coming back.

 Last year when I got my first iPad, I decided to take it and show her how to play Solitaire.
 This turned out to be very successful.
 We both would play together, with her making the choices.
 She had a birthday last August and I had the pleasure of sharing a little celebration with her and her family....a lovely daughter, husband and two grand-daughters.

 Since she was formerly an active parishioner, I know she misses church a lot.
-She still thanks me every time I leave and that’s been almost three years.
+She still thanks me every time I leave and that’s been over three years.

 Even though I did not know my friend before visiting her the first time, our visits have been so rewarding.
 We are both blessed.